-Instant Pot Chana Masala is a home-style Indian chickpea curry recipe made with chickpeas cooked in an aromatic tomato-onion gravy.
-Also known as Punjabi Chole in the Northern parts of India, this recipe is super easy to make in the Instant Pot or any pressure cooker, and tastes even better when kept in the fridge or a day or two!
+Instant Pot Chana Masala (Punjabi Chole) is a home-style Indian chickpea curry recipe made with chickpeas cooked in an aromatic tomato-onion gravy.
+Make it in the Instant Pot or any pressure cooker, and serve with Vegetable Pulao or Basmati Rice

 About this recipe